CampbellMcDowall/DunedinIoT/research/faq.md

   + With it being open source and relatively new, there is not a whole lot of documentation on it.
 Getting things to work is difficult and requires a lot of time and research to figure things out.

+If you have any further question please contact the [Otago Polytechnic Operations](mailto:op.ead.operations@gmail.com?Subject=New%20User) team at op.ead.operations@gmail.com.